codefellows-seattle-javascript-401d19/26-frontend-tooling-react/lab-catherine/README.md

 * Step 2. `npm install`
 * Step 3. `npm run watch`
 * Step 4.
 You should now be able to visit: `http://localhost:8080/` to view the application
 * Step 5.
-Click the button that says `'click me'` to see the cow speak!
+Click the button that says `'click me'` to see the cow speak or use the dropdown menu to view a different animal!

 ### Credits